fpc/FPCBuild/install/doc/readme.txt

 information about the library license is found in COPYING.FPC.

-License conditions for DPMI provider for GO32v2 version (CWSDPMI.EXE) can be found in cwsdpmi.doc, sources and/or binary updates may be downloaded from http://clio.rice.edu/cwsdpmi/.
+License conditions for DPMI provider for GO32v2 version (CWSDPMI.EXE) can be found in cwsdpmi.txt, sources and/or binary updates may be downloaded from http://clio.rice.edu/cwsdpmi/.

 The DOS version (go32v2) contains some binaries of DJGPP.
 You can obtain